rshield1/rshield1.github.io/_posts/2020-04-09-sinatra_youve_finally_arrived.markdown

  x Your commit messages are meaningful x You made the changes in a commit that relate to the commit message x You don't include changes in a commit that aren't related to the commit message

+ The checklist seems to be complete but we will see what becomes of it!